anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.7.2"></a>
 #### 9.5.7.2 Deliverables

-*	Completed Questionnaires (Participant and OPNFV)
+Completed Questionnaires (Participant and OPNFV)
 - **Participants and OPNFV shall be asked to provide answers to a criteria based questionnaire.

-- **Insert link to table of participant questions here -* Insert link table of OPNFV questions here
+- ** Insert link to table of participant questions here

+- ** Insert link table of OPNFV questions here

-*	Technical Test Report (OPNFV)
+- **	Technical Test Report (OPNFV)

-**OPNFV shall compile/provide a detailed Technical Test Results report to be shared with appropriate parties.
+    ** - OPNFV shall compile/provide a detailed Technical Test Results report to be shared with appropriate parties.

 <a name="9.5.8"></a>
 ### 9.5.8 Evaluation